gtamilse/ansible-lab/lg-2.md

 # 2 Playbook primer
 - Playbook excercises involve creating playbook files.
-- There are multiple options to create playbook files
+- There are two options to create playbook files
-	- 1. Create the file in "Atom editor".
-Atom is configured with remote sync: when you save the file in the default local directory, it will get saved in the home directory of your Ansible contrller.
+	- Option-1: Create the file in "Atom editor".
+Atom is preconfigured with remote-sync: when you save the file in the default local directory, it will get automatically copied to your home directory of your Ansible contrller (/home/cisco).
-	- 2. Use Ubuntu's "vi" or "vim" editor, which is included in your Ansible controller.
+	- Option-2: Use Ubuntu's "vi" or "vim" editor, which is included in your Ansible controller.
-	- 3. Any other methods that you are most comfortable with.
 - Playbook files are also posted at: `https://github.com/gtamilse/ansible-lab/tree/master/playbooks`
-- If you choose to go with Atom option, create a test file, with name, deleteme.txt.
-	- Make sure the file appears in your Ansible controller.

 ## 2.1 Raw module
 ### Lab excercise